slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Don’t argue your path with other people.
 Walk it.' -- Lazy Yogi*

 <!--
 > *'Everything tells me that I am about to make a wrong decision, but making mistakes is just part of life.
 What does the world want of me?
-Does it want me to take no risks, to go back to where I came from because I didn't have the courage to say "yes" to life?' --  Paulo Coelho*
+Does it want me to take no risks, to go back to where I came from because I didn’t have the courage to say "yes" to life?' --  Paulo Coelho*
 > *'If you didnt get what do you want, its a sign that you didnt really wanted it or you bargained the price.' -- Roger Kipling*

-- there's a price for it always. everything is an exchange. you can achieve everything but there is a price. people don't achieve anything because they are not willing to sacrifice. everything is a trade.
+- there’s a price for it always. everything is an exchange. you can achieve everything but there is a price. people don’t achieve anything because they are not willing to sacrifice. everything is a trade.
 - parabol: that door is only for you.
 - Best Effort + Surrender = DESTINY